microsoft/CollectServiceFabricData/docs/contributing.md

 ## Creating pull requests

+Fork repo and create pull request as normal across forks.
+Labeling will be applied by git actions.
+If executable changes, git actions will build.

 ## Creating Releases

-To create a release, merge into master from same repo (microsoft/CollectServiceFabricData) and add 'Release' label before merge.
+To create a release, merge into master, and add 'Pre-release' or 'Release' label before merge.
+Release will build signed exe and nuget package, and publish release to repo.